JacobPaxton/data_science_notes/notes_v2.md

     * EX: knapsack problem, add the highest-value item that can fit until no more items can be added (good, not perfect)
 - Knowing algorithms + use cases, and cases where algorithms don't work ("NP-complete"), is key to efficient code
 ### Example Algorithms
+- All possible outcomes: use recursion and ex: string indexing/splits (word scramble)
 - Linear search: go element by element to check for a match
 - Binary search: when data is ordered, split in half and check left/right of split, then choose and split again
+    * Recursion is an excellent implementation for this (search half -> search half -> etc (if found, break; else, search half, call self))
+- Selection sort (SLOW): find smallest in entire array, swap with index 0; from index 1, find smallest in entire remaining array, swap
+    * Keep swapping like this until finished; if the index itself is the smallest, just move to next index and continue
+- Insertion sort (SLOW): check next vs previous, if smaller, swap, repeat checks until encounter index 0 or a smaller number, check next...
+- Quicksort: split array into low/high segments using midpoints & left/right indices inward move, swap midpoint to low segment until overlap
+    * Recursion is an excellent implementation for this (repeatedly appending to high/low partitions and swapping midpoint to low partition)
+- Merge sort: halve array repeatedly until multiple arrays of length 1; reverse the halving into temp arrays while sorting at each step
+    * Increment left-half and right-half index while comparing each selected value; move a value in left, increment left +1 (same for right)
 - Bucket sort: using simpler operations to sort, then doing multiple complex-sort operations
     * EX: Sorting words, sort first on starting letter (a, b, c, ...) into buckets, then sort all of a, then all of b, ...
 - Longest common substring
 - Dijkstra's shortest path
 ### NP-Complete (lacking algorithms)
 - Cliques: Detecting when n points are interconnected from a graph of points

+## Speed Tricks
+- Get prefix of integer without converting it to string: Floor division by 10*n, ex: 965 from 965486 by doing `965486 // 1000`
+- Speed up array additions: init the array with all-zero values (np.zeroes(len(chosen_length))) and use index assignment
+    * Appending to an array (changing array length) is computationally-expensive; index assignment is faster
+### Recursion
+- Function calling itself, ex: countdowns

 [[Return to Top]](#table-of-contents)